thegenerativegeneration/thegenerativegeneration.github.io_bk/index.markdown

 layout: home
 list_title: Latest Posts
-title: ''
+title: 'The Generative Generation'
 ---

 Welcome.

 Here you can find creative uses of data.
-I hope.